KatherineMichel/portfolio/doc/los-angeles-2023.md

 [The Academy Museum of Motion Pictures](https://www.academymuseum.org/en) had a large exhibit filled with an extensive collection of photos, costumes, props, artifacts, and equipment that explored the various types of craft that went into the creation of The Godfather.

-The museum had a number of The Dark Crystal puppets and props that I particularly enjoyed.
+The museum also had a number of The Dark Crystal puppets and props that I particularly enjoyed.
 I hadn't thought about that movie since I watched it as a child and was instantly transported back to childhood.

 ![](los-angeles-2023-images/academy-museum-godfather-office-2.jpg)
 The Godfather office